Holmes7/holmes7.github.io/src/pages/posts/the-fool's-pursuit.md

 But deep down, I know it’s already too late

 Because, in truth, I am that fool.

+> Here the ways of men divide.
+If you wish to strive for peace of soul and happiness, then believe; if you wish to be a disciple of truth, then inquire - Friedrich Nietzsche

 **P.S: Inspired by L's monster speech from Death Note**